Meta Description Writing Guide - Boost Click-Through Rates

 - Keyword stuffing - Cramming keywords like "SEO tips SEO guide SEO tools SEO cost" triggers Google to completely rewrite your description.
 Include keywords naturally, 1–2 times maximum.

-- Duplicate descriptions across pages — Using the same template description on every page generates "duplicate meta description" warnings in Google Search Console.
+- Duplicate descriptions across pages - Using the same template description on every page generates "duplicate meta description" warnings in Google Search Console.
+When a site has many duplicate descriptions, Google tends to ignore all of them and auto-generate snippets from page content instead.
 Each page needs a unique description reflecting its specific content.

 - Mismatch with page content - Exaggerated descriptions may boost initial clicks but increase bounce rate, which can indirectly harm search rankings.